JoshuaCylinder/ss-manager/docs/en.md

 - Monitor program: start ss-manager monitor, periodically synchronize the traffic usage of each port user to the disk file, and synchronize the users with non-empty remaining traffic to ss-manager.
-- Add user: add users through the add command.
+- Add user: add users through the add command and existed user with same name will be overwritten.
 - Delete user: delete users through the del command.
 - Print subscription link: print the subscription link of the specified user through the sub command.
 - List all users: list all users through the list command.